aws-solutions/research-service-workbench-on-aws/solutions/swb-reference/README.md

 1. (Optional) Uncomment `allowedOrigins` and provide a list of URLs that will be allowed to access your SWB API, e.g. ['http://localhost:3000','http://localhost:3002'].
 1. Uncomment `cognitoDomain` and provide a unique string that will be used for the cognito domain.
 This should be an alphanumeric string (hyphens allowed) that does not conflict with any other existing cognito domains.
 1. If running your Lambda locally, `userPoolId`, `clientId`, and `clientSecret` will need to be set after the first execution of `cdk-deploy` as seen below under "Deploy the code".
 You will then need to re-run `STAGE=<STAGE> rushx cdk-deploy`.
-1. If your SWB instance is going to use a custom network, uncomment `vpcId`, `albSubnetIds` and `ecsSubnetIds` and provide their respective values from your network.
+1. If your SWB instance is going to use a custom network, uncomment `vpcId` and `albSubnetIds` and provide their respective values from your network.
 1. Uncomment `albInternetFacing` and set it's value true if you want an internet-facing AWB instance, otherwize set to false.
 1. Uncomment `hostedZoneId` and `domainName` and provide their respective values from your Hosted Zone.
+If you dont have a domain configured, follow instructions to [create a Hosted Zone](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/CreatingHostedZone.html).
 1. Run `chmod 777 <STAGE>.yaml` to allow local script to read the file

 Note: For Solutions Implementations deployment, the `awsRegionShortName` value will be pre-assigned to `test`.